jamwalaman/blog-cms-nodejs/README.md

 Assuming Node.js and MongoDB is installed, do the following:
 * Make sure MongoDB is running locally
 * Type 'npm install' to install all the dependencies.
 And then type 'npm run start'.
 Open a browser and type localhost:3000

+There are two json files in "users-and-blogs" folder that have some dummy content.
+Go to this folder in the terminal and type `mongoimport --drop --db blogsite_db_dev --collection users --file users.json`.
+This will import the users.
+Password for both users is password.
+Do the same for blogs